 Plastic Bottle Landfill Ban Takes Effect

-A state law banning disposal of plastic bottles in landfills takes effect Oct.
-1, 2009.
+A state law banning disposal of plastic bottles in landfills is in effect.
 Plastic bottles join aluminum cans, which have been banned since 1994, as items that must be recycled.

 During the 2005 legislative session, the N.C.
 General Assembly passed House Bill 1465, banning plastic bottles from disposal in landfills effective Oct.
 1, 2009.

 The city’s curbside recycling program accepts all plastic bottles that have a neck smaller than the base or widest part of the bottle.
 It does NOT accept bottle caps or tops; antifreeze, pesticide, motor oil or other hazardous material containers; containers that are not bottles, such as deli or yogurt containers, margarine tubs, or flower pots; plastic bottles that are not marked with the recyclable symbol; wide-mouth prescription bottles; plastic bags of any type; plastic wrap, or Styrofoam.